Luke, Chapter 1

 luke_1.m4a |

-3) Explanation & Questions: Was there anything that stood out to you as you read Luke, chapter one?
-Anything that brought you particular comfort, or confusion?
-In verses 1-4, Luke gives a brief explanation of why he's writing this book.
-He tells us that eyewitnesses (after Jesus's resurrection) passed the information down.
-Many, therefore, tried to write a narrative of Jesus's life.
-Luke wanted to write a thorough account for Theophilus (whose name means "friend of God") so that Theophilus could be certain of the things he was taught.
-After the introduction, beginning in verse 5, Luke begins telling the history of John the Baptist & of Jesus; Luke tells us all that he had researched regarding these events.
-For digging deeper, see my Google Doc that discusses specific verses and terms (it may answer some of your questions or confirm some of your thoughts).
+3) Explanation & Questions: Was there anything that stood out to you as you read the first chapter?
+Did anything bring comfort or confusion?
+In verses 1-4, Luke gives a brief explanation of why he's writing this Gospel.
+After Jesus' resurrection, Luke tells us that eyewitnesses passed down the story of Jesus, and that many tried to write a narrative of Christ's life.
+Luke wanted to write an account, as well!
+He specifically did this for Theophilus (whose name means "friend of God"): Luke wrote so that Theophilus could be certain of the things taught to him concerning Jesus of Nazareth.
+Beginning in verse 5, Luke also shares the story of John the Baptist and how Luke personally researched all of the events that he records.
+This is impressive because it seems that Luke took this Gospel seriously, laboring to tell Theophilus all of the details regarding Jesus.

 of_the_fathers_love_begotten.m4a |